Arron-The-Analyst/MSc-Dissertation-Coding-Repository/README.md

 # MSc-Dissertation-Coding-Repository
-The code base behind my MSc Project.
+Contained within this code repostory are all the files behind the technical experiment I ran as part of the mixed methods approach I adopted within my Dissertaion